Engineer-D/Algorithm_and_Data_Structure_Self_Learning/README.md

     head around it. would watch some vidoes online.
 Also checked out another stle of mergesort which I don't really fancy because of the the many loops in it and I feel space is being wasted

+23/12/2021
+Been out for a while, Finally back on track.
+Done with Udacity course now solving Algorithms and Developing myself